lisa-lumos/designing-data-intensive-applications/09-consistency-and-consensus.md

 2PC uses a new component that does not normally appear in single-node transactions: a coordinator (also known as transaction manager).
 When the application is ready to commit, the coordinator begins phase 1: it sends a prepare request to each of the nodes, asking them whether they are able to commit.
 The coordinator then tracks the responses from the participants.
 If one of the participants or the network fails during 2PC: if any of the prepare requests fail or time out, the coordinator aborts the transaction; if any of the commit or abort requests fail, the coordinator retries them indefinitely.
 If the coordinator crashes, the only way 2PC can complete is by waiting for the coordinator to recover.
 This is why the coordinator must write its commit or abort decision to a transaction log on disk before sending commit or abort requests to participants.

+X/Open XA (eXtended Architecture) is a standard for implementing two-phase commit across heterogeneous technologies.
+It is a C API for interfacing with a transaction coordinator.

+The consensus problem is normally formalized as follows: one or more nodes may propose values, and the consensus algorithm decides on one of those values.
+The core idea of consensus: everyone decides on the same outcome, and once you have decided, you cannot change your mind.
+A large-scale outage can stop the system from being able to process requests, but it cannot corrupt the consensus system by causing it to make invalid decisions.